NMDL-MSU/Tutorials/Module_3_Adapter_Quality_Filtering.md

 bash $HOME/RNAseq_Pipeline/adapter_trimming.sh
 ```

 This step should take about an hour to run.
 Wait until all jobs have
-finished before continuing to the step.
-To check the jobs status use `qs`.
+finished before continuing to the step; check the job status with  `qs`.
 When all jobs have finished run the checkjobs within the `qstat` directory
 to make sure the jobs ran with no errors.

 ```bash
 cd $HOME/RNAseq_Pipeline/Trimmomatic/qstat